Music of Superman: La-La Land

 February 22, 2019: 3-CD set from La-La Land Records.

 For the 40th anniversary of the film's release, La-La Land Records released this 3-CD version of the complete score.
 In the intervening years between the release of the Film Score Monthly 8-CD set and this release, the original 24-track tapes from the recording sessions had been found, with La-La Land Records using these tapes as the source of the remaster.
 The result is increased dynamic range compared to previous releases.
 In addition, a new alternate version of "The Fortress of Solitude" was included on Disc 2 and a reconstructed and remastered version of the original album on Disc 3.

 Unlike the prior Rhino Records release, this version of the soundtrack did not include any of the source music cues.
 Those cues were made available in La-La Land Records' 2018 combined release of Superman II and III, on Disc 2.

 Superman II

-The score was composed, conducted and orchestrated by Ken Thorne (from original material composed by John Williams).
+The score was composed, orchestrated and conducted by Ken Thorne (from original material composed by John Williams).
 Because of budget restrictions, the score was recorded by an orchestra of contract players rather than the London Symphony Orchestra.
 Recording took place on March 25–27, 29; April 17, 18, 25; and May 2, 1980, at CTS Studios (The Music Centre) in Wembley, Middlesex, England.
 The recording engineer was John Richards, assisted by Tim Pennington and James Abramson, and the music editor was Bob Hathaway.